Giant Vortex Clusters in a Two-Dimensional Quantum Fluid

+Similarly, we may estimate the dipole moment, D and the vortex temperature T, which we compare with theoretical predictions.
+Figure 3H shows that the paddle stir exhibits a large dipole moment, with an average of $D/D_\textrm{s}\sim$81\% over the 10 second hold time.
+The experimental estimate agrees well with simulations for $t\leq5$ seconds, when opposite signed vortices remain completely segregated on opposite sides of the minor axis.
+By contrast, for the grid stir $D/D_\textrm{s}\sim1/\sqrt{N}$, consistent with an unclustered phase at finite $N$~\cite{yu2016theory,refSupp}.
+Finally, our Monte Carlo simulations~\cite{refSupp} show that the clustering transition occurs at a temperature $T_\textrm{c}\simeq -0.37T_0 N$, whereas supercondensation~\cite{yu2016theory} occurs at $T_s=-0.25T_0 N$ (see Fig. 1F).
+We estimate the final temperature from the point-vortex energy, finding $T_\textrm{exp}≃-0.28T_0 N$, consistent with the vortex system being in the clustered region of the phase diagram.

-Thermal friction is expected to play a major role in the damping of the Onsager vortex clusters~\cite{Moon2015}.
-We experimentally investigated the role of an increased thermal component by injecting clusters for a range of smaller condensate fractions (i.e., higher BEC temperatures), while maintaining the same injected vortex number (\figreft{SuppVortexNumbers}{}).
-Cumulative vortex histograms for the largest and smallest condensate fractions are shown in \figreft{EnergyCompare}{A} and show diminished clustering with decreasing condensate fraction.
-The scaled energy loss curves for these two cases are compared in the inset of \figreft{EnergyCompare}{B}, and horizontal shaded regions represent confidence intervals for our energy estimation (see Supplementary Material).
-We observe a sharp reduction in the cluster energy decay time for condensate fractions below 65\% (\figreft{EnergyCompare}{B}), and identify thermal friction as the primary source of dissipation; in GPE simulations without thermal damping (containing only losses from vortex-sound coupling) the clusters retain over 90\% of their initial energy.
+Thermal friction is expected to play a major role in the damping of the Onsager vortex clusters~\cite{moon2015}.
+We experimentally investigated the role of an increased thermal component by injecting clusters for a range of smaller condensate fractions (i.e., higher BEC temperatures), while maintaining similar injected vortex number (Fig. S9).
+As shown in Fig. 4A, with decreasing condensate fraction we observe a reduction of the exponential decay time nearest-neighbor distance decay time to the uniform value $\ell/\ell_0 \simeq 1$, obtained by empirical fits to the nearest-neighbour distance~\cite{refSupp}, (examples in Fig. 4B).
+These results indicate that with decreasing condensate fraction the vortices more rapidly approach a low energy, uncorrelated distribution; cumulative vortex histograms for the largest and smallest condensate fractions (insets) also show diminished clustering with decreasing condensate fraction.
+Furthermore, the initial nearest-neighbor distance increases with decreasing condensate fraction (Fig. 4C), suggesting the injection of high energy clusters is less efficient with increased damping.
+These results suggest thermal dissipation is more important than losses to sound in our experiment; indeed, Gross-Pitaevski simulations without thermal damping (thus containing only losses from vortex-sound coupling) were found to support this conclusion as the clusters retained over 90\% of their initial energy~\cite{refSupp}.
+Thermal friction may limit future experiments from observing the dynamic emergence of Onsager vortex clusters.